nicholas12136/Senior-Design-Vivisense/README.txt

 ViviSense processes obstacle data through a multi-stage pipeline:

-1. **Sense** — Each sensor pod reads a 4×4 grid of distances from its VL53L7CX array at 15 Hz and transmits a `SensorPacket` wirelessly via ESP-NOW (average latency: 2.5 ms).
+1. **Sense** — Each sensor pod reads a grid of distances from its ToF array and transmits a `SensorPacket` wirelessly via ESP-NOW.
-2. **Convert** — `MainController` receives packets and applies per-sensor extrinsic pose transforms (rotation matrix + translation offset) to convert each valid range cell into a world-frame 3D point relative to the wheelchair (`+X` forward, `+Y` left, `+Z` up).
+2. **Convert** — `MainController` receives packets and converts each valid range cell into a world-frame 3D point relative to the wheelchair (`+X` forward, `+Y` left, `+Z` up).
-3. **Filter** — Points outside the height window (configurable floor/ceiling cutoffs), below minimum distance, or with invalid target status are discarded.
+3. **Filter** — Points outside the height window (floor/ceiling cutoffs), below minimum distance, or with invalid target status are discarded.
-4. **Classify** — Valid points are placed into a polar occupancy grid (12 rings × 24 angular bins).
-Each cell accumulates confidence over time through configurable rise/decay hysteresis, preventing flicker.
-The closest occupied distance per user-facing sector is mapped to one of four severity levels: 🔴 Red (≤ 60 cm), 🟠 Orange (≤ 105 cm), 🟡 Yellow (≤ 150 cm), 🟢 Green (> 150 cm).
+4. **Classify** — Valid points are placed into a polar occupancy grid (12 rings × 24 angular zones).
+Each cell accumulates confidence over time — preventing flicker through rise/decay hysteresis.
-5. **Output** — Occupancy drives the LED ring (Sector Mode or Radar Mode), audio proximity logic (Tonal Mode or Verbal Mode), and the caregiver web app simultaneously.
+5. **Output** — Occupancy drives the LED ring (sector or radar mode), audio proximity logic, and the caregiver web UI simultaneously.

 <p align="center">
   <img src=".images/3d-point-cloud.png" width="65%">